Joist: Connections to supporting beams

 Joists may join to their supporting beams in many ways: joists resting on top of the supporting beams are said to be "lodged"; dropped in using a butt cog joint (a type of lap joint), half-dovetail butt cog, or a half-dovetail lap joint.
 Joists may also be tenoned in during the raising with a soffit tenon or a tusk tenon (possibly with a housing).
 Joists can also be joined by being slipped into mortises after the beams are in place such as a chase mortise (pulley mortise), L-mortise, or "short joist".
 Also, in some Dutch-American work, ground level joists are placed on a foundation and then a sill placed on top of the joists such as what timber frame builder Jack Sobon called an "inverted sill" or with a "plank sill".

 Joists can have different joints on either ends such as being tenoned on one end and lodged on the other end.

 A reduction in the under-side of cogged joist-ends may be square, sloped or curved.
 Typically joists do not tie the beams together, but sometimes they are pinned or designed to hold under tension.
 Joists on the ground floor were sometimes a pole (pole joist, half-round joist, log joist.
 A round timber with one flat surface) and in barns long joists were sometimes supported on a sleeper (a timber not joined to but supporting other beams).

 Joists left out of an area form an opening called a "well" as in a stairwell or chimney-well.
 The joists forming the well are the heading joist (header) and trimming joist (trimmer).
 Trimmers take the name of the feature such as hearth trimmer, stair trimmer, etc.

 Shortened joists are said to be crippled.
-The term rim joist is rare before the 1940s in America; it forms the edge of a floor.
+The term rim joist is rare before the 1940s in America.
+It refers to the narrow board that runs along the edge of a floor, resting on the sill plate and capping the ends of the floor joists.
 The outermost joist in half timber construction may be of a more durable species than the interior joists.
 In a barn, loose poles above the drive floor are called a scaffold.
 Between the joists, the area called a joist-bay, and above the ceiling in some old houses is material called pugging, which was used to deaden sound, insulate, and resist the spread of fire.

 In platform framing, the joists may be connected to the rim joist with toenailing or by using a joist hanger.